-10.2.3.5.
-Resource Agent Requirements
+10.2.7.
+Clone Resource Agent Requirements

-Any resource can be used as an anonymous clone as it requires no additional support from the resource agent.
+Any resource can be used as an anonymous clone, as it requires no additional support from the resource agent.
 Whether it makes sense to do so depends on your resource and its resource agent.

 Globally unique clones do require some additional support in the resource agent.
-In particular, it must only respond with \${OCF_SUCCESS} if the node has that exact instance active.
-All other probes for instances of the clone should result in \${OCF_NOT_RUNNING}.
-Unless of course they are failed, in which case they should return one of the other OCF error codes.
+In particular, it must only respond with other probes for instances of the clone should result in they should return one of the other OCF error codes.

-Copies of a clone are identified by appending a colon and a numerical offset.
-Eg. apache:2
+Copies of a clone are identified by appending a colon and a numerical offset, eg. apache: 2.